petrifiedvoices/regex-testing/README.md

 # AIM of this exercise:

-I have several .jpg images in the folder ```images``` and I need to distribute them into site folder.
+I have several .jpg images in the folder ```images``` and I need to create new subfolders based on the names of the images and distribute the images to their respective folders.
 I want to do it by using terminal, not manually.

 I need to do the following steps: